svn2github/computational-materials-repository/cubic_perovskites/cubic_perovskites.rst

 =====================  =======================================================
 key                    description
 =====================  =======================================================
-A                      A-ion in the cubic perovskite
-B                      B-ion in the cubic perovskite anion                  Anion combination in the perovskite gllbsc_dir_gap         Direct bandgap calculated with GLLB-SC gllbsc_ind_gap         Indirect bandgap calculated with GLLB-SC
+A_ion                  A-ion in the cubic perovskite B_ion                  B-ion in the cubic perovskite anion                  Anion combination in the perovskite gllbsc_dir_gap         Direct bandgap calculated with GLLB-SC gllbsc_ind_gap         Indirect bandgap calculated with GLLB-SC